 How is the race fee determined?

 We take steps to keep race fees as low as possible so that price is not an obstacle for most people who want to participate.
 We use a cost-recovery model - the fee is based on actual costs and covers the expenses associated with hosting a race which is safe and fun.
-The fee covers expenses such as runner food on and off course, flagging and signage, safety personnel on course, advertising and promotion, park rental, etc. Other organizations (e.g., Athletics Yukon, Softball Yukon Kluane Chilkat International Bike Relay, and Sports Yukon) lend us pylons, tents, timing devices and other equipment which also helps keep our costs down.
-And, finally the race organization has no paid staff - the YRTM is a strictly volunteer-run event, relying on over 70 volunteers to plan and host the event.
+The fee covers expenses such as runner food at race end, flagging and signage, safety personnel on course, advertising and promotion, park rental, etc. Other organizations (e.g., Athletics Yukon, Kluane Chilkat International Bike Relay, and Sports Yukon) lend us pylons, tents, timing devices and other equipment which also helps keep our costs down.
+And, finally the race organization has no paid staff - the YRTM is a strictly volunteer-run event, relying on over 80 volunteers to plan and host the event.

 How does this timing stick system work?

 Each racer will need to carry a small timing stick (attached to a lanyard) and 'dip' it in a small timing device when they finish their event.
 This is the same system now used by both the Klondike International Road Relay and the Kluane Chilkat International Bike Relay.

 Time is recorded when the stick is dipped, so be sure to go straight to the dipping station!
 There are volunteers at the finish line to assist.

 If you have picked up your bib package but cannot run on race day, please make every effort to return the timing stick to Rotary Park on race day.
 The sticks are expensive to replace!

 Where and when can I pickup my Race Bib?